New Student Guide

 The following airlines currently serve Antigua:

-Make sure all your bags are labeled with your name, address and destination.
+Make sure all your bags are labeled with your name, flight destination, and campus address.
 Check with your airline prior to departure regarding baggage restrictions.
-Most international air carriers limit you to two pieces of checked luggage and one carry-on, and one personal bag, but be sure to confirm this directly with the airline.
+Most international air carriers limit you to two pieces of checked luggage, one carry-on, and one personal bag, but be sure to confirm this directly with the airline.
 A fee may be imposed if you exceed the size and weight limits given.
-In addition to carry-on luggage, you are permitted to carry a laptop.

 If your luggage exceeds the airline’s allowance, you might consider using air cargo as an alternative.
-You can ship extra belongings via airfreight, or mail them.
+You can ship extra belongings via airfreight or mail.

 When sending any belongings or possessions to Antigua, please make certain you contact the shipping company to obtain shipping specifications.
-You will need a complete, written inventory of every item you are bringing to Antigua along with an original invoice of all new purchases or a document listing the estimated value of personal belongings to present to Antiguan customs officials.
+You will need a complete, written inventory of every item you are shipping to Antigua along with an original invoice of all new purchases or a document listing the estimated value of personal belongings to present to Antiguan customs officials.
 You do not need this information for carry-on items.

 To facilitate transport, ship items to the address below: